 - Anything drawn by Terry "boobs-and-butt" Dodson.
 An issue of Generation X featuring a watermelon-based duel between Emma Frost and "slutty space Snowhite" probably takes the cake.

-- As shown above, Psylocke does this in almost every panel that features her.
+- As shown above, Psylocke does this in almost every panel that features her (to the point where this might be her actual secondary mutation).
 Seriously, look her up in Google Images and you'll find several shots in this position.
 The page picture in particular shows off the impossible extremes of this trope.
 What freaky Body Horror is going on with her spine?

 - There's actually a worse pose◊ out there now.